Newbie Guide To Gas Fireplace Maintenance

 A gas fireplace is no different from any other fuel-burning appliance that you use indoors – you have to be on guard against carbon monoxide poisoning.
 I was surprised to find that correctly replacing the glass fire screen plays a major role in reducing the risk – an important reason to hire an experienced HVAC professional to do this task.
 The pro that I talked to said that installing a CO alarm as backup protection is also a good idea; choose a battery-powered model in case of an electrical blackout.

 Gas Fireplace Heating and Esthetics

 Many communities have banned wood-burning fireplaces in the past decade.
-A gas fireplace will give a similar look and feel, and at the same time is a relatively clean-burning, inexpensive source of heat.
+A gas fireplace will give a similar cozy look and feeling, while at the same time providing a relatively clean-burning, inexpensive source of heat.
 Now that mine has been given the thumbs up, I plan to use it to warm my condo on relatively mild winter days, in place of the less energy-efficient electric baseboard heaters provided.